 >Looks like fun, doesn’t it?
 Blissful, right?
 Yup.
 Uh huh… WELL YOU’RE WRONG!!!
 Those few days in Singapore were extremely stressful!!
 Why?
-Well, every other place I’ve lived, I find one, perhaps two restaurants that I can eat at, and then life is easy.
+Well, every other place I’ve lived, I would find one, perhaps two restaurants where I can eat, and then life is easy.

 Monday?
 Restaurant ONE.